 The MS in Applied Information Technology is the very best graduate education in IT for high-potential leaders, especially those working on IT solutions that affect the federal government, industry or non-profit.
 Its objective is to graduate individuals of competence and character who can lead multidisciplinary teams in the design, justification, development, management, and sustainment of mega-systems from data to decision in the private and federal sectors.
-The MS in AIT provides a high quality curricula for students seeking to pursue their careers in the leading IT areas including Cyber Security, Big Data Analytics, Knowledge Mining, Data Analytics in Social Media, and Cyber-Human Interaction.
+The MS in AIT provides a high quality curricula for students seeking to pursue their careers in the leading IT areas including Applied Artificial Intelligence Technologies, Cyber Security, Big Data Analytics, Knowledge Mining, Data Analytics in Social Media, and Cyber-Human Interaction.

 The MS AIT program offers the Cyber Security, Data Analytics and Intelligence Methods, and Machine Learning Engineering concentration fully online.
 For the online program, courses are offered in a condensed 8-week format, with students taking one course at a time.
 Content of courses, objectives, evaluation methods, and outcomes are identical to those for the on-campus program.
 Only the delivery format is different.
 The online program is intended to be completed in about 2.5 years.
 Request additional information for the online program, learn more, or apply.